Home Sauna Buying Guide: Types, Cost, Installation, Safety, and Best Options for 2026

 3. Be honest about installation tolerance

-Do you want plug in convenience, or are you willing to handle dedicated circuits, ventilation planning, and contractor coordination?
+Do you want plug-in convenience, or are you willing to handle dedicated circuits, ventilation planning, and contractor coordination?
 A beautiful sauna that turns into a stressful mini renovation is not always the smartest first purchase.
 For homeowners still deciding where it should go, our article on indoor vs. outdoor saunas for the home can help you think through the placement tradeoffs.

 4. Think about frequency of use